 The trail gets some traffic noise because much of it runs just below Skyline Boulevard.
 However, it’s still enjoyable since the woods are less affected by logging than in nearby parks and the trail is purpose-built singletrack rather than an old logging road.
-For hikers the main disadvantage of this trail is that there aren’t any loop options: except for the two ends and the recently-opened Molder Trail at mile 4.5, there are no cross-trails and no way to access Skyline Boulevard.
+The main disadvantage of this trail is that there aren’t any loop options: except for the Molder Trail at mile 4.5, there are no cross-trails and no way to access Skyline Boulevard.

-At first, the scenery in Bear Gulch isn’t anything special, but it gradually improves as the trail climbs over the next few miles.
+At first, the scenery in Bear Gulch isn’t anything special, but it improves as the trail climbs over the next few miles.
 The trail passes through dense tanoak and other wooded areas as well as and two short brushy sections under overhead power lines.
 The trail then crosses though an area of heavily-logged redwoods before entering the unlogged old-growth redwood grove.
-From this point on the scenery becomes a lot more interesting.

-The redwoods come to an end as the trail contours out of the gully, but the forest remains old-growth and quite scenic for a few more miles.
+The redwoods come to an end as the trail contours out of the gully, briefly giving way to old-growth fir.
 Cars occasionally whoosh by on Skyline Boulevard.

 Near the end of the trail, a few houses appear and the woods change to second-growth redwoods.
 The trail switchbacks downhill to avoid a privately-owned parcel, then climbs again, crossing a driveway, to reach the boundary of Wunderlich County Park.

 © 2017, 2022 David Baselt